uvaai/ml2/50 Module 5/30 Software 2 0/content.md

 neural networks to learn to solve problems, instead of having programmers write explicit code to solve them:

-Do you think the overal disadvantage caused by potential adversial attacks is small or large compared to advantage of using software 2.0 instead of 1.0?
+Do you think the overall disadvantage caused by potential adversarial attacks is small or large compared to the advantage of using software 2.0 instead of 1.0?
 Are there any applications where you think the potential risks might be *too* large to use to switch to software 2.0?
 How do the risks of these systems compare to the normal security risks of traditional software (i.e. software 1.0)?